-An electrical receptacle is a ubiquitous electrical device that we use every day in our homes and work.
-It is designed to receive... an electrical plug for lamps and other appliances, and in residential use, outlet receptacles are typically either 120-volt models (shown) or 240-volt models, such as those that are used for window air conditioners and other appliances.
-120-volt receptacles are typically designed to receive a three-prong grounded plug, each with different sized blades.
-The rounded hole receives the ground blade, the narrow slot receives the hot blade and the long slot receives the neutral blade.
+An electrical receptacle, or outlet, is a ubiquitous electrical device in any home.
+It is designed to receive an electrical plug for lamps and other appliances.
+In home wiring systems, outlet receptacles are typically either standard 120-volt models or special 240-volt models, such as those for window air conditioners and other large appliances.
+Standard 120-volt receptacles are typically designed to receive a three-prong grounded plug, each with different sized blades.
+The rounded hole receives the ground blade of the plug, the narrow slot receives the hot blade, and the long slot receives the neutral blade.

-In older homes where there may be no circuit ground wire, the receptacles may be only two-slot models, without the grounding slot.
+In older homes where there may be no circuit ground wire, the original receptacles may be only two-slot models, without the grounding slot.
 When updating these receptacles, it's a good idea to use a GFCI receptacle, which improves the safety of the outlet in a situation where there is no ground wire.

 - 15-amp or 20-amp outlet receptacle